 To work towards providing food, clothing, skill training and personal development to the communities by networking with Kingdom Culture partners.

 With due cognisance of the above, we aim to make a positive contribution towards making a real difference (in the lives of individuals and the community

 HOW WE WORK

 We get involved on a personal level from the start; we have normal conversations and ask about their skills, family, health and daily lives, just as one would get to know anyone else at a braai, social gathering or church.
 We develop real relationships, know each other’s names and they also start asking out about our lives and eventually about God too.
 By showing that we truly care, they begin to care for us too.

-Trust is earned; it is much harder to earn trust from someone that has been cast out by the world.
+Trust is earned and it is much harder to earn trust from someone that has been “cast out by so called society”.
 By being consistent with our love and approach; remembering their names and stories, we start to earn their trust and get to make a positive difference in their lives.

 WHO WE SERVE

 Interestingly, we found that more than 80% of the people we speak with on a regular basis start living on the street by their own preference, because they are taking care of their families.
 They are typically from rural areas, where they were unable to find jobs, so they came to the city to work and then take money back to their families, or send it home when they can.
-They choose to sleep on the sidewalk, in order to save as much as possible.
-They also often don’t eat for days for the very same reason.
+They choose to sleep on the sidewalk, in order to save as much as possible and also often don’t eat for days for the very same reason.

 For some the only way to survive the cold nights and harsh circumstances is to resort to using drugs or alcohol.
 A very large percentage of the people we work with are highly addicted to Nyaope (Heroin and weed), Heroin and Rocks.
 Often the only food they eat are when they are given food by their employers or compassionate people.
 All the food and blankets we provide are from donations.